darryltanzil/FIFA-Tracker/README.md

 ### Beans, IoC Containers, and MVC
 I learned how Spring handles objects- specifically in the form of beans, which are objects Spring handles with configuration wrapped around them.
 I learned that Spring's IoC container injects dependencies into an object, makes it available for our use.
 Spring helped me delve further into MVC (Model-view-controller) architecture, and specifically into the controller aspect.
 It allowed me to visualize how a user makes a request to the controller, create modelling data from FutDB's API, and send it in the "view" of JSON back to the user.

+### Encapsulation
+I know that encapsulation is a way of wrapping variables and code acting on the variables as a single unit.
+I did this in FIFA in a small way, via an AtomicCounter object located in ComparisonService.
+The AtomicCounter is meant to keep track of ids of different requests the end user makes, and it needs to be accessed by the ServiceController.
+I created a getter method in the ComparisonService class so I can give access to the object in other classes, without actually making it a public variable.